 Mortgage interest deductions vary based on the date of the loan, the use of the loan, and the amount of the loan.
 Each type of loan has different sets of rules - one type can be used for home improvement and still be deducted while another one cannot.
 It all depends on the kind of loan you have.

-If you need help filing taxes, we highly recommend the H&R Block Premier edition, as it cuts down on mistakes and guides you through each section with ease.
+If you need a little help to work through the process, we highly recommend the TurboTax Premier Edition, as it cuts down on mistakes and guides you through each section with ease.

 You can get more information about the home mortgage interest tax deduction directly from the IRS, in the form of IRS Publication 936 (it's lots of fun.)